-Student who withdraws from a course during the refund period will have their financial aid adjusted to reflect their change in enrollment.
-Students who completely withdraw from their courses prior to the first 60 percent of a quarter will have their Federal Financial Aid adjusted based on the percentage of the quarter completed prior to withdrawal.
-The federal government mandates that students who withdraw from all classes on or before the 60 percent point in the quarter may only keep the financial aid they have "earned" up to the time of withdrawal.
+Student who withdraw from a course during the refund period will have their financial aid adjusted to reflect their change in enrollment.
+Students who completely withdraw from their courses prior to the first 60 percent of a semester will have their Federal Financial Aid adjusted based on the percentage of the semester completed prior to withdrawal.
+The federal government mandates that students who withdraw from all classes on or before the 60 percent point in the semester may only keep the financial aid they have "earned" up to the time of withdrawal.
 Title IV funds that were disbursed in excess of the "earned" amount of aid must be returned by the school and/or the student to the federal government.
 This may result in the student owing aid to the school, the federal government or both.
 Institutional funds are adjusted based on the percentage completed before the date of withdrawal.

 Students identified as an unofficial withdrawal will have R2T4 calculated based on the last day of attendance.
-Students attending graduate school, will be reviewed for failing letter grades (F).
+Medical students will be determined based on the Pass/Fail grading system.